 Find her latest articles here.

-Award-winning freelance tech columnist at Place Media and former Winnipeg Free Press technology/gadget contributor.
+Brad Moon is an award-winning freelance tech columnist at Place Media and former Winnipeg Free Press technology/gadget contributor.

 She has tons of articles written on Apple and about its new releases.
 Her recent article on the new iPhone was pretty informative and got the attention of lots of people.
 You can read it here.